topyo/Microservices-Development/README.md

 # We Just Broke the Monolith

-**Nice Work!
-We have completed the project and split a monolithic app into containerized microservices using Amazon Web Services (AWS).**
+### Nice Work!
+We have completed the project and split a s monolithic app into containerized microservices using Amazon Web Services (AWS).